Contractual provisions relating to time

+Several terms and common clauses are used in contracts to refer to time, including usage in reference to the time at which, or the length of the period during which, a contracted activity is to be undertaken.

+Time is of the essence

-"Time is of the essence" is a term used in contract law in England and Wales (a legal jurisdiction within the United Kingdom), Canada, Australia, New Zealand, other Commonwealth countries and the United States, expressing "the need for timely completion", i.e. indicating that one or more parties to the agreement must perform by the time to which the parties have agreed if a delay will cause material harm.
-However, in the case of Foundation Development Corp. v.
-Loehmann's Inc. 788 P.2d 1189 (Arizona 1990), in which the lease included a Time is of the essence clause, the court ruled that a minor delay did not cause material harm and thus no breach of contract occurred.
+"Time is of the essence" is a term used in contract law in England and Wales (a legal jurisdiction within the United Kingdom), Canada, Australia, New Zealand, other Commonwealth countries and the United States, expressing the need for timely performance of a contractual obligation, i.e. indicating that one or more parties to the agreement must perform by the time to which the parties have agreed if a delay will cause material harm.
+Where a time is of the essence clause is included in a contract, a court may nonetheless determine that minor delay did not cause material harm and thus that no breach of contract occurred.

-"Time is of the essence" may be contrasted with "reasonable time", where a delay in performing may be justified if it is reasonably required, based upon subjective circumstances such as unexpected weather, and with the phrase time at large, which describes a situation where there is no date for completion, or where the date for completion has become invalid or unenforceable.
-The contractor is then no longer bound by the obligation to complete the contract by a certain date.
+"Time is of the essence" may be contrasted with "reasonable time", where a delay in performing may be justified if it is reasonably required, based upon subjective circumstances such as unexpected weather, and with the phrase time at large, which describes a situation where a party to a contract is relieved from the duty to perform work by a specific deadline due to actions of the principal that prevent timely completion.

 "Time is of the essence" may also be contrasted with an "express condition", where a specific contract term must be performed to avoid breach, such as in the Court of Appeals of Indiana's decision in Dove v.
 Rose Acre Farms, Inc. 434 N.E.2d 931 (Ct.
 App.
 Ind.
 1982).